 Last month I featured facebook groups which are a pretty standard and well known tool for promoting your blog.
 This month I wanted to highlight one that is of a completely different vein.
 Blog tags, also known as surveys and questionnaires, are a method that also help you develop new content for your blog while promoting it.
 So how do they work?
 Pretty simple!
 Each tag works around the same idea an activity, usually a set of questions that the blogger needs to answer.
-Once you’ve answered your questions you then nominate other bloggers to do it.1
+Once you’ve answered your questions you then nominate other bloggers to do it. ((Bunting in the banner is from Hyakuyamika.))

 How does this benefit me?